 What Does “Heel” Mean?

-Ready to roll?
-Clear 15 distraction-free minutes, phone on silent, coffee handy and follow this progression.
-Short, sweet, and to the point.
+Ready to start?
+Clear 15 distraction-free minutes, put your phone on silent, and follow this progression to teach dog to heel.

 1. Name & Invitation